 Information sessions will be conducted to help non-profits better understand the Greenville Women Giving grant application process and priorities.
 All potential applicants, whether or not they have applied previously, are strongly encouraged to attend one of these sessions to ensure they are aware of all guidelines.
 Please RSVP to email@example.com

-In 2019, GWG will continue to award at least 1 grant in each of our 5 focus areas: Arts and Culture, Education, Environment, Health, and Human Services.
-The top-ranked grant request in each of the 5 focus areas will be awarded, but we will not attempt to fund each category equally.
+In 2020, GWG intends to award at least 1 grant in each of our 5 focus areas: Arts and Culture, Education, Environment, Health, and Human Services.
+The top-ranked grant request in each focus area will be awarded, but we will not attempt to fund each category equally.
 The remainder of the funds will be distributed to organizations, based on GWG members’ votes, without regard to focus.
 Grant amounts will range between $50,000 and $100,000.